The horse that bites – nip it in the bud

 How horses “talk” to each other

-When the horse challenges the handler
+When the horse nips the handler

-Train your horse’s head position
+Train your horse’s head position away from you

 - As a general rule, when you are working around your horse his head needs to be front and center.
 This will start to train your horse to stop biting.

 - If he moves towards you, use your hand high on his neck or cheek to move him over.
 PERIOD.
 He is not allowed to come into your space.
 REWARD your horse like it’s a birthday party when their faces are out of your space.
 Praise, pet, scratch, talk sweetly, and do whatever your horse responds to.

-Poke here as he swings around.
+Press here as he swings around.
 Major coordination is required.

 Teach your horse to stay out of your space.
-This is Comet, demonstrating “Look Away”.
+This is Comet, demonstrating “Look Away.”

 How to avoid being bitten by your horse